 If you are thinking of selling food at a local market it Environmental Health Officer (EHO) and the market Everyone selling food must make sure it's safe and suitable.
-Even if you don't need to register you can still be checked and held accountable if you make is a good idea to speak with your local council's organiser first.
+Even if you don't need to register you can is a good idea to speak with your local council's organiser first.